 Schools receive their programmatic accreditation from agencies devoted to that subject area.
-Medical billing and coding programs are accredited by the Commission on Accreditation of Health Informatics and Information Management Education (CAHIIM).
-Note that this program only accredits programs that give out associate and baccalaureate degrees, meaning certificates are not covered.
+Accredited online medical billing and coding schools meet requirements set by the Commission on Accreditation of Health Informatics and Information Management Education (CAHIIM).
+Note that this organization only accredits programs that give out associate and baccalaureate degrees, meaning certificates are not covered.

-When you’re looking at a school for billing and/or coding, you want to make sure it’s accredited regionally and by CAHIIM.
-Accreditation ensures an employer or another school will recognize the degree you earn at the accredited school.
+When you’re looking for accredited medical coding schools online, you want to make sure it’s accredited regionally and by CAHIIM.
+Accreditation ensures an employer or another school will recognize the degree you earn at the school.
 Accreditation also allows students to apply for and receive federal funding to attend that school.
-You won’t be eligible for the Free Application for Federal Student Aid (FAFSA) unless you’re enrolled in an accredited school.
+You won’t be eligible for the Free Application for Federal Student Aid (FAFSA) unless you’re enrolled in accredited medical coding schools online.

 Degrees and Certificates

-An associate’s degree is a two-year degree, often seen as the halfway point to a full bachelor’s degree.
+An associate degree is a two-year degree, often seen as the halfway point to a full bachelor’s degree.
 It’s typically completed after 60 or more hours of instruction (the typical bachelor’s degree includes 120 credit-hours of schooling).
-Most associate degree programs take two years to complete.
+Most accredited medical billing and coding schools online with financial aid offer associate degree programs.

-Now that you know a little bit more about the different kinds of medical billing and coding education you can receive, let’s look at how to pick the right school for you.
+Now that you know a little bit more about the different levels of education you can pursue at accredited online medical billing and coding schools, let’s look at how to pick the right school for you.

 Community colleges and technical schools also have the benefit of accreditation and association with a larger, more renowned school.
-Better yet, they’ll give you the chance to receive face-to-face instruction from an instructor, which is invaluable in a subject as complex as medical billing and coding.
+If you live near the campus, you’ll have the chance to receive face-to-face instruction from a teacher, which is invaluable in a subject as complex as medical billing and coding.

-You don’t want to take a certificate program that takes less than a year to complete, in other words.
-If you are going to pursue an online degree, try and find a program that’s affiliated with not-for-profit public school or university.
+If you are going to pursue an online degree, try and find a program that’s affiliated with a not-for-profit public school or university.
 Many schools now offer courses and even degree programs online.
-If you’ve got to get an online coding or billing degree, pick one of these schools before you look into a private, for-profit school.
+If you’re searching for affordable accredited medical billing and coding schools online with financial aid, pick one of these schools before you look into a private, for-profit school.

 Note that you may make an exception for professional organizations like the AAPC and the American Health Information Management Association, or AHIMA.
 Both of these professional organizations offer courses in medical billing and coding.
 However, since they’re not education bodies, they can’t be accredited.
 Taking courses from these organizations can be expensive, though, and it’s still better to pursue a degree or certificate at a community college or technical school than take classes solely through the AAPC or AHIMA.

-When you’re looking into getting a degree or certificate in medical billing and coding, there are a few things you should look for from a prospective school.
+When you’re looking at accredited medical coding schools online, there are a few things you should look for.
 The first is, obviously, accreditation.
 The second is a dedicated program to health information management (HIM), health informatics, or medical billing and coding.

-You should also make sure the school you attend offers courses in a variety of fields related to medical coding and billing.
+You should also make sure the accredited online medical billing and coding schools you are researching offer courses in a variety of fields related to medical coding and billing.
 You’ll want to look for classes in coding and billing software, the healthcare process, anatomy and physiology, and general medical terminology.
 If you’re going to invest in a degree or certificate, make sure you get the full spectrum of the medical billing and coding professions.